stijnvermeeren-swisstopo/label-studio-ml-backend/label_studio_ml/tesseract/README.md

+This model contains minimal adjustments to the published one in the [label-studio-ml-backend repository](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/tesseract)

 ## Interactive BBOX OCR using Tesseract
 Using an OCR engine for Interactive ML-Assisted Labelling, this functionality can speed up annotation for layout detection, classification and recognition